aimer63/unwrap_me/README.md

 > "I decided to write this because I was forced to learn Rust and Dart together."

 While juggling the learning curves of both languages, I missed the Rust's enums while writing Dart.
-Instead of struggling whith "Null Safety" I tryied to port one the best parts of Rust's standard library to Dart.
+Instead of struggling with "Null Safety" I tryied to port one the best parts of Rust's standard library to Dart.

 ## Features